clydebarrow/esphome-docs-hugo/content/components/sensor/a02yyuw.md

 with ESPHome to measure distances.
 This sensor can measure ranges between 3 centimeters and 450 centimeters with a resolution of 1 milimeter.

-Since this sensor reads multiple times per second, [Sensor Filters](components/sensor/_index#sensor-filters) are highly recommended.
+Since this sensor reads multiple times per second, [sensor-filters](#sensor-filters) are highly recommended.

-To use the sensor, first set up an [UART Bus](components/uart#uart) with a baud rate of 9600 and connect the sensor to the specified pin.
+To use the sensor, first set up an [uart](#uart) with a baud rate of 9600 and connect the sensor to the specified pin.

 {{< img src="a02yyuw-full.jpg" alt="Image" caption="A02YYUW Waterproof Ultrasonic Distance Sensor." width="50.0%" class="center" >}}